Hiroshi Kobayashi (shogi, born 1962)

-Early life
+Early life and apprenticeship

 Kobayashi was born on December 18, 1962, in Tamaki, Mie.
 He was accepted into the Japan Shogi Association's apprentice school as a student of shogi professional Kazuo Manabe at the rank of 6-kyū in 1978, was promoted to the rank of apprentice professional 1-dan in 1981, and obtained full professional status and the rank of 4-dan in 1983.

 Shogi professional

 Kobayashi defeated Yasumitsu Satō to win the 11th Quick Play Young Professionals Tournament in 1992.
 The victory stopped Satō from winning the tournament three years in a row.

 Kobayashi finished the finished 69th Meijin Class C2 league play (April 2010 – March 2011) with a record of 2 wins and 8 losses, earning a second demotion point which meant he was only one point away from automatic demotion to "Free Class" play.
 As a result, he declared his intention to the Japan Shogi Association to become a Free Class player as of April 2011 rather than risk automatic demotion.

 Kobayashi retired from professional shogi on April 19, 2022.
+He retired with a career record of 435 wins and 564 losses for a winning percentage of 0.435.